 |Russell Libby dedicated his life to growing the organic food movement in Maine.
 He served as MOFGA's executive director from 1995 to 2012, and his vision was instrumental in creating MOFGA's innovative organic farmer training programs.
 Portrait of Russell Libby by Robert Shetterly

 |Russell Libby at the 2012 Common Ground Country Fair

 Apply now for one of three Russell Libby Agricultural Scholar Awards

 Three $1,500 scholarships will be awarded each year in the following categories:

 • MOFGA Journeyperson Program participant

-• Maine High School Senior planning to study sustainable or organic farming at a college in Maine
+• Maine High School Senior planning to study sustainable or organic farming (preference for colleges in Maine)

 • Kennebec Valley Community College student studying sustainable agriculture

-The scholarship application deadline is MARCH 5, 2017
+This year's application deadline is MARCH 1, 2018

 The Russell Libby Agricultural Scholar Awards are a joint project of the Maine Organic Farmers and Gardeners Association and the Maine Sunday Telegram/Source and are generously supported by Lee Auto Malls.